Inverse mean curvature flow with outer obstacle: Initial value problems in smooth domains

 It is directly verifiable, using the $C^2$ smoothness of $\p\Omega$ (see \cite[Section 1.6]{Tamanini_1984}), that

 Thus we obtain the almost-minimizing condition

 Next, combining \eqref{eq-exist:bound_direction} and Remark \ref{rmk-prelim:calibration_normal_vec}, we obtain that almost every $E_t$ satisfies

 In addition, on $\p^*E_t\cap\p^*\Omega$ it is clear that $\nu_{E_t}=\p_r$.
 Since $\p_r$ is smooth, this has the following consequence: for any $l>0$ there exists a sufficiently small radius $r(l)$, such that for all $x\in\bar\Omega\setminus\Omega_{-r(l)}$, $s\leq r(l)$, the set $E_t\cap B(x,s)$ is representable as the sub-graph of a $l$-Lipschitz function in some geodesic normal coordinate near $x$.
-Conbining \eqref{eq-exist:almost_min} and this small slope condition, the classical small excess regularity theorem (see \cite{Tamanini_1983} and \cite{Almgren_1976, Tamanini_1984}) implies the following: there is a sufficiently small $r_1<r_0$, such that almost every $E_t\setminus\bar{\Omega_{-r_1}}$ is a $C^{1,\gamma/2}$ hypersurface.
-By the Arzela-Ascoli theorem, the same conclusion holds for all $t>0$.
-This proves the desired result. \end{proof}
+Combining \eqref{eq-exist:almost_min} and this small slope condition, the classical small excess regularity theorem (see \cite{Tamanini_1983} and \cite{Almgren_1976, Tamanini_1984}) implies the following: there is a sufficiently small $r_1<r_0$, such that almost every $E_t\setminus\bar{\Omega_{-r_1}}$ is a $C^{1,\gamma/2}$ hypersurface.
+By the Arzela-Ascoli theorem, the same conclusion holds for all $t>0$, as desired. \end{proof}